Books

 Cambridge, Cambridge University Press, 2000

+| This book provides a powerful new theoretical framework for understanding cross-national cultural differences.
+Focusing on France and America, it analyzes how the people of these two different societies mobilize national and cross-national »repertoires of evaluation» to make judgment about politics, economics, morals, and aesthetics.
 The analysis draws on eight case studies by eleven French and American researchers who have worked together over a number of years to develop systematic comparisons between these countries.
 The topics are wide-ranging, comparing how individuals use the cultural tools at their disposal to answer questions such as : are race equal?
 What constitues sexual harassment?
 What is the value of contemporary art?
 Should journalists be neutral?
 How can the defense of the environment be reconciled with economic imperatives?
 How does private interest contribute to the public good?
-Moving beyond simplistic essentialist models of national character, this comparative approach offers important insights that will interest not only sociologists but also political scientists and anthropologist.
+Moving beyond simplistic essentialist models of national character, this comparative approach offers important insights that will interest not only sociologists but also political scientists and anthropologist. |

 The Politics of Large Numbers.
 A History of Statistical Reasoning